apache/derby/maven2/README.txt

 GENERATING MAVEN 2 ARTIFACTS FOR APACHE DERBY
 =============================================

-The POMs in the maven2 directory enable you to generate Maven 2 artifacts for Apache Derby.
+The POMs in the 'maven2' directory enable you to generate Maven 2 artifacts for Apache Derby.
 The following software is required for deploying a release:
- 1. Maven 2
+ 1. Maven 2/3
  2. GnuPG (for signing the artifacts)
- 3. ssh/scp (for site deployment)

 Note that Maven 2 will pull down quite a few required plugins the first time you run it.
 They will be cached locally, so they are not downloaded again the